dinonomous/CherryMeals/README.md

 ### A full-stack food ordering and restaurant management platform built with **Next.js (TypeScript)**, **MongoDB**, and **Express.js**.
 This application allows users to browse food items, manage orders, and make payments.
 Restaurant owners can manage their menus and view customer orders.

+### If it is possible to give a live demo in meeting or in persion would be help full due to some reasons i am not able to record the screen

 ## Table of Contents

 - [Features](#features)